Health & Safety Management

 At Zodiac Maritime we started work on implementing a quality management system in 1993, completing certification to what was then the ISO 9002 Standard in 1994.
 The company was then in a good position to begin working on the early implementation of the International Safety Management Code (ISM Code).

-Zodiac Maritime Agencies Ltd is pleased to work in partnership with several of our major customers on a range of safety programmes and initiatives.
+Zodiac Maritime Ltd is pleased to work in partnership with several of our major customers on a range of safety programmes and initiatives.

 The health and safety of everyone that works on board our managed vessels is very important to us.
-We focus our attention on the elements that contribute to a safe working environment in order to minimize the risks to all those on board our vessels.
+We focus our attention on the elements that contribute to a safe working environment in order to minimise the risks to all those on board our vessels.

 We monitor our safety performance by using internationally accepted definitions for work related injuries and we measure these in relation to man-hours exposure.
 The internationally accepted standards for marine accident and injury reporting that we use are the OCIMF Marine Injury Reporting Guidelines.